 When deciding the size of the house, think about your budget.
 You should be able to afford the property you will live in, including the cost of utilities.
 There are ways to create separate spaces by adding curtains and room separators.

-You received your Confirmation of Permanent Residence (COPR), and you’re excited!
+You received your Confirmation of Permanent Residence (COPR) and you’re excited!
 But still, you have questions about life in Canada.
-You might wonder if there are any settlement services for newcomers to provide support to you and your family.
+You might wonder if there are any settlement services for newcomers to support you and your family.
 The good news is that there are settlement agencies whose primary purpose is to help you adjust and adapt to Canada.
 And, you can access many of these services before and after you arrive in Canada.
 Another benefit is that most of these services are free of charge!

 Why are Settlement Services Important for Newcomers?